-- i.
-The CEO is delegated the authority to: - 1.
-Enter into operating agreements, including vessel service agreements, with a value up to and not exceeding \$300,000 cumulatively; - 2.
-Enter into amendments to existing real property agreements previously authorized by the Managing Members, valued up to and not exceeding \$300,000 cumulatively; - 3.
+i-ii.
+The CEO is delegated the authority to:

+- Enter into amendments_o_Operating agreements, including Vvessel Service agreements, with a value up to and not exceeding \$300,000 cumulatively; the Managing Members having reserved to themselves the authority to approve any initial Operating Agreement and Vessel Service Agreements. - 2.1.
+Enter into amendments to existing real property agreements previously authorized by the Managing Members, valued up to and not exceeding \$300,000 cumulatively; - 3.2.
 Accept a bond, secure CD or other rental security for real property agreements in compliance with RCW 53.08.085 and Alliance policy.
-Other acceptable rental security may be cash or cash equivalent such as Letter of Credit, Lease Bond, or other prior approved rental security instruments in a form approved by Alliance Legal Counsel. - 4.
-Sign, on behalf of the Managing Members, all harbor area and waterway leases between the Alliance and other public entities that have been authorized by the Managing Members. - 5.
+Other acceptable rental security may be cash or cash equivalent such as Letter of Credit, Lease Bond, or other prior approved rental security instruments in a form approved by the Alliance Legal Counsel; provided however, no security is required for real property agreements entered into with certain governmental entities except-as-provided for in RCW -53.08.140.

+- 4-3.
+Sign, on behalf of the Managing Members, all harbor area and waterway leases between the Alliance and other public entities that have been authorized by the Managing Members. - 5.4.
 Take all necessary actions on behalf of the Alliance and its officers in connection with lease surety bonds, lease surety, rental insurance, or other insurance coverage required pursuant to any leases of the Alliance.